uas-at-ucla/SUAS-Installs-2022/README.md

 ```bash
 gazebo --verbose
 ```
+>**NOTE:** if you are using WSL2 on Windows10, you must have Xsrv running to see the Gazebo GUI

 To use Gazebo for testing, follow the Wiki page [link TDB]() or the DroneKit workshop tutorial